-PÅL MAGNUSSEN PRESIDENT / CEO
+PÅL MAGNUSSEN President / CEO

-Mr. Magnussen was appointed CEO and President of American Shipping Company ASA effective 1 January 2015.
-He previously served as the Company's CFO since 1 June 2014.
-Prior to joining American Shipping Company, Mr. Magnussen served as Director in DNB Markets' Investment Banking Division, Shipping and Offshore group for 8 years.
-Earlier experience also include 4 years in DNB Bank's Shipping and Offshore Division.
-Mr. Magnussen has significant experience from international shipping finance and been based in New York, Singapore and Oslo.
-He holds a MBA from Columbia University, New York and a Master of Science degree from Norwegian School of Management, Oslo.
-He holds 50,000 shares in the Company
+Pål L. Magnussen was appointed President and CEO of AMSC effective 1 January 2015.
+He previously served as AMSC's CFO from 1 June 2014.
+A Norwegian national, Mr. Magnussen comes from the position as Director of the Investment Banking Division in DNB Markets where he worked since 2007 focusing on the shipping and offshore sectors.
+Prior to that, he worked for five years as Vice President of Corporate Banking in DNB Bank's shipping and offshore division.
+He has significant experience from international shipping finance and has been based in New York, Singapore and Oslo.
+Mr. Magnussen holds an MBA from Columbia University, New York and a Master of Science from the Norwegian School of Management, Oslo.
+He holds 85,000 share in the Company.